 - Closing Costs- The down payment is not the only aspect of a loan that you are required to pay when you purchase a home.
 Closing costs associated with buying a home might include title policies, attorney fees, wire fees, loan origination fees, notary fees, recording fees, transfer taxes, and other costs.
-(These are explained in more detail here: *).
 These costs can be anywhere between 2-4% of the purchase price.
 It is possible that in some cases, an experienced real estate agent can help you reduce your amount of out-of-pocket closing costs.

 - Your ability to pay for the ongoing costs of owning a home.

 - Mortgage Payment- The biggest reoccurring cost of owning a home is the mortgage payment.
 This is the amount of principle (money you are paying toward your loan amount) and interest (money you are paying the lender to loan you money) you are paying each month.
-A number of different factors in your mortgage application and the economy impact the amount of interest you will pay on your loan.
-(See Mr. First Time's monthly cost calculator here: *).
+A number of different factors in your mortgage application, and the economy, impact the amount of interest you will pay on your loan.

 - Homeowners Association Fees- These are more commonly referred to as HOA fees.
 HOA fees are typically associate with condos and town-homes, but depending on your neighborhood they might also be assess to a stand-alone house.
 HOA fees usually cover community costs, such as pool maintenance or garbage removal.
 These fees, and what they cover, vary drastically between communities.
 HOA fees can add a significant amount ($50-$400+) to your monthly cost.